aboutcode-org/scancode-toolkit/README.rst

 https://github.com/nexB/aboutcode-manager to learn more or to download AboutCode Manager.

-We are continuously working on new features, such as analysis of dependencies or improving  performance for scanning of larger codebases.
+We are continuously working on new features, such as detecting more package manifests or improving scanning accuracy and performance.
+This is made easier by the recent addition of a plugin architecture.

 See the roadmap for upcoming features: https://github.com/nexB/scancode-toolkit/wiki/Roadmap